It wasn’t any special day nor did I had a revelation about traveling.

 On the other hand, if you are a solitary wanderer, there might be some countries where you’ll feel uncomfortable walking around.
 So, you will have to choose your destination keeping that in mind.
 Whereas, if you have company, you’ll be less timid to visit places that differ greatly from where you come from.

 Lastly, when you travel with a partner, you must consult the different places of interest you would like to visit and agree on them.
-While one person might love museums and can spend the day hoping from one to another, the other might be more inclined to exterior activities.
-Keep all of the groups member’s tastes in mind when choosing your destination and attractions.
-That way, everyone will enjoy their times abroad.
+While one person might love museums and can spend the day hopping from one to another, the other might be more inclined to exterior activities.
+Keep all of the group member’s tastes in mind when choosing your destination and attractions.
+That way, everyone will enjoy their time abroad.

 Read, read, read

 On the other hand, it is vital to read about the culture of the country you are going to.
 There are certain things considered rude or illegal in some places.
-For example, in many countries you are required to leave the seats of the public transportation to elders, kids and pregnant women.
+For example, in many countries, you are required to leave the seats of public transportation to elders, kids, and pregnant women.
 If you don’t, you might get unwanted stares.

 Leave some room for mistakes and spontaneity